titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ---
-title: Reviewing the Aquascaphe diving watch
+title: 'The Aquascaphe diving watch by Baltic '
 date: 2019-12-11 15:00:00 +0000
 description: Our review of the Aquascaphe diving watch.
 A vintage-inspired timepiece created by the french microbrand Baltic Watch.